Romain Dumas: Biography

 In 2019, Dumas set a new lap record for an electric vehicle at the Nürburgring Nordschleife, completing the circuit in 6:05.336 driving the Volkswagen ID R.

-In 2019, Dumas set a lap record at the Goodwood Festival of Speed, completing the hill climb in 0:39.90 driving the Volkswagen ID R, beating Nick Heidfeld in the McLaren MP4/13 Formula One car.
+The same year, he set a lap record at the Goodwood Festival of Speed, completing the hill climb in 0:39.90 driving the Volkswagen I.D.
+R, beating Nick Heidfeld in the McLaren MP4/13 Formula One car.
+In September, Dumas and the Volkswagen I.D.
+R set the official benchmark for hill climbing the Tianmen Mountain, completing the 10906 m Shan Big Gate Road in 07:38.585.